HomeReviewsHouseholdHow To Get Rid Of Bed Bugs Permanently

 Next, you’ll want to apply an insecticide powder to the entire room, including the mattress.

-Consider an organic mineral powder called diatomaceous earth to treat your mattress for bed bugs.
-This mineral powder is supplemental protection that isn’t chemically harsh.
+Consider using diatomaceous earth, an organic mineral powder, to treat your mattress for bed bugs.
+This mineral powder provides supplemental protection that isn’t chemically harsh.

 This powder will eventually kill the bed bugs and their eggs, preventing any of them from escaping and reproducing.

-Step 5: Wrap Mattress and Box Spring with Protective Covers.
+Step 5: Wrap the Mattress and Box Spring with Protective Covers.

-If you want to stop bed bugs’ feeding and reproduction cycle, you have to prevent them from reaching your skin.
+To stop bed bugs’ feeding and reproduction cycle, you must prevent them from reaching your skin.
 If they cannot feed, they will eventually die.

-Once you have completed step 1, and your mattress and box spring are thoroughly dry, you should install mattress and box spring encasement covers.
+Once you have completed step 1 and thoroughly dry your mattress and box spring, install mattress and box spring encasement covers.

-Once they arrive at your home, bed bugs seek a hiding location close to their food source.
-People or pets, with people being their first choice.
+Once they arrive at your home, bed bugs seek a hiding location close to their food source—people or pets—and people are their first choice.

 How To Avoid Bed Bugs in Your Home